 She used to justify her passion in various positive statements.

-We called him Nepali only.
 He knew, they were mother’s favourite but mother could not count how many they were.
-Could not tell how many were missing .
+Could not tell how many went missing .

 They were her favourite too.
-There constant humming was like a background music floating on cool summer breeze in a hot afternoon.
-Hues of different blues and greens with their swift neck movement always fascinated her.
+There constant humming was like a background music floating on cool summer breeze in those hot afternoons.
+Hues of different blues and greens flashing with their swift neck movement always fascinated her.
 One day, she decided to paint them.
 Made hundreds of the sketches; of their keen eyes and sharp beaks, their ballerina poses of chase and lovemaking…span of their wings in a clear blue sky, whatever her eyes could captrure.

 Then she put the first draft of her painting in front of her teacher.
 He was pleased.
 She could tell with the positive nod of his head.